-Animal groomers brush, bathe and style the hair of domestic pets, usually dogs.
-They may cut their nails, clean their ears and maintain their general appearance.
-Some animal groomers work in kennels, veterinary clinics, animal shelters and pet supply stores.
+Animal groomers brush, bathe and style the hair or fur of domestic pets, usually dogs.
+They also cut animals' nails, clean their ears and maintain their general appearance.
+Animal groomers work in kennels, veterinary clinics, animal shelters and pet supply stores.
 Others may be self-employed and operate a salon or make house calls.
-The U.S. Bureau of Labor Statistics (BLS) notes that pet groomers who make house calls are becoming increasingly common because they offer convenience for pet owners and flexible hours for groomers (www.bls.gov).
-Groomers may also have to answer telephones, schedule appointments, record details about a pet's disposition and discuss pet needs with clients.

-Animal groomers generally learn the trade by completing apprenticeships under the supervision of experienced groomers or by attending a formal animal grooming school.
-These programs teach students how to care for both small and large animals.
-Employment in the field of animal care and services is expected to grow faster than the average for all occupations between 2008 and 2018, with a 21% growth, according to the BLS.
+Animal groomers generally learn their trade by completing apprenticeships under the supervision of experienced groomers or by attending a formal animal grooming school.
+Grooming programs teach students how to care for both small and large animals.

-A formal training program is not required to become an animal groomer.
-Below are some certificate programs available that you may consider.
+A formal training program is not required to become an animal groomer, but being certified can demonstrate knowledge and professional training.
+The articles below describe some certificate programs to consider.